- Download our Shanghai Schools Guide

 The easiest way to get around in Shanghai is to use its efficient and affordable public transport system, which includes the Shanghai Metro and public buses.

-Public transport in Shanghai is more than sufficient to get expats to where they need to go and, thanks to severe traffic congestion and a complex road system, it's generally advised that expats avoid driving in Shanghai.
+Public transport in Shanghai is more than sufficient to get expats to where they need to go and, anyway, owing to severe traffic congestion and a complex road system, it's generally advised that expats avoid driving in Shanghai.

 Public transport in Shanghai